BLW First Foods

 Some good rules of thumb for allergenic food are to introduce them early, introduce them at least twice in the first few months, never introduce two allergenic foods together at the same time, and offer them when your baby can be awake for a few hours afterward so you can monitor for any reactions like hives.

-Common signs of an allergic reaction are hives, swelling of the tongue or skin, wheezing, sneezing, tightness of the throat, difficulty swallowing, GI discomfort, and diarrhea.
+Common signs of an allergic reactions are hives, swelling of the tongue or skin, wheezing, sneezing, tightness of the throat, difficulty swallowing, GI discomfort, and diarrhea.

 If your baby has conditions like intolerances, eczema, family members with allergies, or is allergic to anything then go slower with the introduction of these foods since they might be at a higher risk of having a reaction.
 Talk to your pediatrician about this.